UK market focus Research-led example Portfolio and accessibility

 How to write a UX Designer CV

-Use this ux designer example to see how User research, Wireframing, and Prototyping can be turned into a sharper summary, stronger shipped-work bullets, and a more credible design story.
+Use this UK UX designer example to see how research quality, prototype thinking, and delivery outcomes can be translated into a sharper summary, stronger bullets, and a skills section that stays focused on British applications.

 1